 Robbie believes hard work, dedication and the support of his family, friends and medical team enabled his comeback.
 He started back on the baseball field spring 2021, on the St. Ignatius JV team.
 “I'm pretty much back to 100% of the way I was before,” says Robbie, matter-of-factly.

-Robbie met with his favorite Cleveland Indians player, Josh Naylor, during a virtual call.
+Robbie met with his favorite Cleveland Guardians player, Josh Naylor, during a virtual call.
 Josh heard about Robbie's story and wanted to encourage him as he recovers.
 (Courtesy: Cleveland Clinic)

 His advice for others facing challenging and similar situations is to hang in there.
 Robbie says, "You'll be able to get through it if you keep pushing as hard as you can and believing in yourself.
 There's a lot of people out there rooting for you.”